JnyJny/busylight/README.md

 Agile Innovations BlinkStick (†)
 Embrava Blynclight
 ThingM Blink1
-Kuando BusyLight (§)
+Kuando BusyLight (‡)
 Luxafor Flag
 ```

 - † Requires software intervention for `blink` mode
-- § Requires software intervention for all modes
+- ‡ Requires software intervention for all modes

 Lights that "require software intervention" need software to constantly update
 the device instead of a one-time configuration of the light.
 Those devices will
 cause the `busylight` command to not return immediately and the lights will
 turn off when the user interrupts the command.
+The `busylight serve` mode can
+help in this situation.

 ## Install